mayar-shahin/EMBED/README.md

 ## System Requirements

 The code is written in Matlab Release R2019b.
+No special hardware required.
 A python version will soon be provided.

 ## Demo